On the path to recovery

 Strengthened balance sheet

-As a precaution, the group increased the headroom within its debt covenants for a period of 18 months last year, with the group’s lowest enforced LTV covenants increasing from 53% to 55%.
+As a precaution, the group increased the headroom within its debt covenants (performance limits that if breached can result in penalties) for a period of 18 months last year, with the group’s lowest enforced LTV covenants increasing from 53% to 55%.
 Grit has total debt of US$409.9m, as at 31 December 2020, across eight different lenders, with an average cost of debt of 5.77% and an average maturity of 2.0 years.
 Figure 4 shows Grit’s debt profile.

 On top of cost-saving measures, which will permanently eliminate US$1.5m of annual costs, the group also withheld its final dividend payment last year to preserve liquidity, which saved around US$13m.
 Following strong rent collection figures, the board has resumed dividend payments and declared an interim dividend of US$1.5 cents per share.
 The board said that it is aiming to pay a further one-off quarterly dividend in 2021, dependent on continued progress on its LTV target and strong rent collection.
 Going forward, the group said that it is contemplating adjusting its dividend pay-out ratio to 70%–80% of earnings.